2021 Atlantic hurricane season: Pre/early season activity

 Tropical Storm Ana formed on May 22, making 2021 the seventh consecutive year in which a tropical or subtropical cyclone formed before the season's official start.
 Ana formed in a location where no tropical storms within the month of May had been documented since before 1950.
 In mid-June, a rapidly developing non-tropical low offshore of the North Carolina coast became Tropical Storm Bill.
 The system lasted for only two days before becoming extratropical.
 Later that month, Tropical Storm Claudette formed just off the coast of Louisiana and Tropical Storm Danny developed offshore South Carolina.
-Overall, June featured three named storms, tied with 1886, 1909, 1936, and 1968 for the most during that month.
+Overall, there were three named storms during the month, tying 1886, 1909, 1936, 1959, 1966, 1968, 2023, and 2024 for most named storms in June.
 Elsa formed on June 30 and became a tropical storm on the following day, making it the earliest fifth-named storm on record, surpassing the previous record by five days, set by Tropical Storm Edouard in 2020.
 It soon became the first hurricane of the season before impacting the Caribbean and making landfall in Cuba.
 Later, Elsa brought impacts to the Eastern United States, striking Florida on July 7 and New York and Rhode Island on July 9.
 Thereafter, activity came to a monthlong halt due to unfavorable conditions across the basin.

 On August 11, Fred formed in the eastern Caribbean, bringing impacts to the Greater and Lesser Antilles, and the Southeastern United States.
 A few days later, Grace formed and strengthened into the second hurricane and first major hurricane of the season, and brought impacts to the Greater Antilles and the Yucatán Peninsula, before making landfall in the Mexican state of Veracruz.
 A third tropical system, Henri, developed on August 16, near Bermuda.
 Henri meandered for several days before becoming the third hurricane of the season on August 21 and impacted New England, causing record flooding in some places.
 Towards the end of the month, Hurricane Ida formed, leaving major damage in western Cuba before rapidly intensifying into a Category 4 hurricane and making landfall in southeastern Louisiana at peak intensity, producing widespread, catastrophic damage.
 Its remnants then generated a deadly tornado outbreak and widespread, record-breaking flooding across the Northeastern United States.
 Two other tropical storms, Julian and Kate, also existed briefly during this time but remained at sea.
 Larry formed on the last day of August and strengthened into a major hurricane early in September.
 It became the first hurricane to make landfall on Newfoundland since Igor in 2010.